Klubas/yeelight-controller/README.md

 # YeelightHub

-Wrapper so you can run the yeelight-controller api and client with a docker-compose file
+Wrapper for yeelight-controller api and client with a docker-compose file

 API and client repos:
 * https://github.com/Klubas/yeelight-controller-api